em1e/em1e/README.md

 <td id="Right side">

 ## 📑 Hey there!
-At the moment I'm <b><i>studying Software Engineering at <a href="https://www.hive.fi/en" target=”blank”>Hive 42</a></i></b>.
+At the moment I'm <b><i>studying Software Development at <a href="https://www.hive.fi/en" target=”blank”>Hive 42</a></i></b>.
 I always am open to hear about interesting project ideas or internship opportunities.
 On my free time I love swimming, cooking, reading and try to still have time to expand my knowledge though <a href="https://zerotomastery.io" target=”blank”>Zero to Mastery</a>.
 I love to pick up skills, network, and am constantly learning something new.

 ## 📬 Contact me
 <!--- Contact gifs --->